Visit Azul.com Support

 -Xms<size>[m|M|g|G]

 Specifies the minimum size of the Java heap that is committed at the start of the Java command.
 During uptime, the Garbage Collector uses this minimum value as target heap utilization to minimize the memory footprint.
-For application environments with primary goal of reducing latency and highest throughput performance, setting -Xms to the value of -Xmx is recommended to avoid CPU intensive memory optimization.
-The default value is depending on the system RAM and ranges from 512 MB to 2 GB.
+For application environments with the primary goal of reducing latency and obtaining the highest throughput performance, setting -Xms to the value of -Xmx is recommended to avoid CPU intensive memory optimization.

 Value of -Xmx plus available Contingency Memory